-Choosing the right tools from Day 1 is not something start-ups are always known for.
-A start-up’s pace is fast and furious, and it takes true vision to build a backend support infrastructure that will serve a company 10 years into its future.
+Choosing the right tools from the get-go is not something startups are always known for.
+A startup’s pace is fast and furious and it takes true vision to build a backend support infrastructure that will serve a company 10 years into its future.

 The flexibility of its platform—connecting workplace conversations with the internal tools a business needs to succeed—means that Slack provides a unique experience to each organisation it serves.
 In turn, every customer touchpoint, from the product to the company, needs to be an equally seamless, personalised interaction.